Supreme Court Justice

 Are you a fan of power, the color (or absence of all color) black, and guaranteed lifetime job security?
 If so, the United States Supreme Court might be the perfect fit for you.
 Of course, the real question is whether you're the perfect fit for it.

 About 45,000 law students graduate each year in the United States.
-Usually twenty or thirty of them pass the bar.
-Actually, despite horror stories about the bar, seventy percent or so pass the bar on the first try, and most bar passers become lawyers.
+Usually 20 or 30 of them pass the bar.
+Actually, despite horror stories about the bar, 70 percent or so pass the bar on the first try, and most bar passers become lawyers.
 A select few become judges; even becoming a federal judge is incredibly difficult.

 Every few years, a US Supreme Court justice retires or dies, and the President appoints a newbie to this awesome lifetime gig.
 United States Supreme Court Justice may be the single most selective position in the nation—after all, a B-movie actor without a college degree (Ronald Reagan cough cough) can become President, but the Supreme Court has crazy high standards.
 In fact, not a single one of them starred in Bedtime for Bonzo.